If you’re like me, a weekend in Scottsdale might surprise you.

-Now, you may not immediately think of Scottsdale when you think of iconic places in the US.
-I definitely didn’t.
-In fact, I had always assumed that Scottsdale was sort of just some boring desert suburb with a T.J.Maxx, a couple Walmarts, and the occasional outlet mall sitting just outside of Phoenix.
-I thought that “downtown Phoenix” is where all the action would be.
-I was so, so wrong.
-Fortunately, one of my best friends, who lives in Scottsdale, was there to open my eyes to everything this not-so-sleepy Arizona town had to offer.
-I only had just under 36 hours in Scottsdale, but there’s so much that can be done!
+I had always assumed that Scottsdale was sort of just some boring desert suburb with a T.J.Maxx, a couple Walmarts, and the occasional outlet mall sitting just outside of Phoenix.
+I thought that downtown Phoenix is where all the action would be, and that Scottsdale was just where people lived.

 The Saguaro Hotel

-Colorfully vibrant decor, a pool + bar + lounge area to suit all your photo-worthy afternoon-spent-tanning needs, and a location that puts you within an arm’s length of the heart of old town checks all the boxes in my book.
-Just note that the walls aren’t the most soundproof, so you can hear when neighbors are opening/closing their doors in the mornings if you’re trying to sleep in.
-That was my only gripe for an otherwise very hip hotel.
+Colorfully vibrant decor, a pool + bar + lounge area to suit all your photo-worthy afternoon tanning needs, and a location that puts you within an arm’s length of the heart of Old Town Scottsdale checks all the boxes in my book.

 The Sanctuary Resort at Camelback Mountain